Buchdahl compactness limit and gravitational field energy

-In Ref. \cite{dad97}, a remarkable and novel prescription for location of black hole horizon was proposed: {\it equipartition of non gravitational matter and gravitational field energy defines the horizon radius for a static black hole};i.e. $E_m = E_{GF}$.
+In Ref. \cite{dad97}, a remarkable and novel prescription for location of black hole horizon was proposed: {\it equipartition of non gravitational matter and gravitational field energy defines horizon radius of a static black hole};i.e. $E_m = E_{GF}$.
 This was further extended to pure Lovelock gravity in \cite{sum-dad15}.
-The natural question then arises, could we similarly also define the compactness limit ?
+The natural question then arises, could we similarly also prescribe compactness limit ?
 Let's set $E_{GF} = \beta E_m$, and then ask what value of $\beta$ would give the Buchdahl limit $M/R \leq 4/9$?
 The answer turns out to be $\beta=1/2$ \cite{sum-dad16}.
 We thus propose that this should be true in general for any static object even when it is charged.
 Remarkably the limit it gives for a charged object is as given in Eq.
-(1), which was first derived in \cite{roth}. \\
+(1) \cite{roth}. \\

-Since gravitational field energy is defined entirely by the exterior unique solution, the compactness limit could be found without reference to interior distribution, may what that be.
-This is a new prescription for the compactness limit of static star/object which is novel and interesting.
+Since gravitational field energy is determined entirely by the exterior unique solution, compactness limit could be found without reference to interior distribution, may what that be.
+This is a new prescription for compactness limit of a static star/object which is insightfully novel and interesting.
 It entirely depends upon the unique exterior space-time described by the Reissner - Nordstr{$\ddot o$}m (Schwarzschild) metric for a charged (neutral) object.